Writing

-Across LinkedIn, Substack, the book, and earlier podcast conversations, the throughline is consistent:
+Across Substack, LinkedIn, the book, and earlier podcast conversations, the throughline is consistent:

-Cut through noise.
+- Cut through noise.

-Surface architectural truth.
+- Surface architectural truth.

-Give language for decisions that carry consequences.
+- Give language to decisions that carry consequences.

-This isn’t commentary for clicks.
+This is not commentary for clicks.

-It’s a body of work for leaders who need to see the terrain clearly before acting.
+Long-form essays and deeper analysis for leaders who need to think clearly before acting.

 LinkedIn